-A regular student may register in both the College of Agriculture and the New York State Veterinary College with the following restrictions:
+A regular student may register in both the New York State College of Agriculture and the New York State Veterinary College with the following restrictions:

-I. Completion of all the required work of his course.

-2. Credit of ninety hours, none of which is in the Veterinary College.

-3. Permission of both faculties concerned.
+- 1. Completion of all specifically required courses. - 2.
+Credit of ninety hours, none of which is in the Veterinary College. - 3.
+Permission of both the faculties concerned.